monday-factory/nette-tutors/_posts/2017-03-08-bringing-in-components.md

 ## UI\Component

 We already know how to create component from the Nette Framework [documentation][link-nette].
-As I wrote, we should move the comment form factory to that newly created component (`app/components/CommentsControl/CommentsControl.php`):
+As I wrote, we should move the comment form factory to the newly created component (`app/components/CommentsControl/CommentsControl.php`):

 {% highlight php %}
 <?php